Aprendemos el arte de la negociación con Todd Caponi

 Todd Caponi (15:08):

-And in many cases, if you look across the sales community, they're being taught techniques that were taught by former FBI hostage negotiators, which seems really, really weird to me.
-I mean, anything that you are doing in a negotiation, you don't get to tase the person and drag them to jail afterwards.
-That's not what the negotiations that all of you interact with in your normal day-to-day lives are like.
-We need to have relationships with these people.
-That conversation, that negotiation is the beginning of a relationship, not the end of it like so many of us think.
-And so that's when all of this started.
-I was thrown into a negotiation where I walked into a room and there was a whole procurement team filled with expert negotiators, and I was terrible at it, and I accidentally just threw up my cards face up.
-And what happened was a great relationship, great trust, great understanding mutually.
-And when that customer came back to buy more, came back to renew with us, come back to expand.
-When individuals went to other companies, it made the whole relationship and the mutual value go way up too.
-So that's the way that I think about it is why do we need to change personalities?
+That's when all of this started.
+I was thrown into a negotiation where I walked into a room and there was a whole procurement team filled with expert negotiators, and I was terrible at it, and I accidentally kind of just threw up my cards face up.
+What happened was a great relationship, great trust, great understanding mutually.
+When that customer came back to buy more, came back to renew with us, come back to expand when individuals went to other companies, it made the whole relationship and the mutual value go way up too.
+That's the way that I think about it is why do we need to change personalities?
 We shouldn't.
-We got to stop thinking like FBA hostage negotiators and go back to being human beings because that transparency and that humanness begets humanness.
+We got to stop thinking like FBI hostage negotiators and go back to being human beings because that transparency and that humanness begets humanness.

-Bright Dickson (17:33):
+Bright Dixon (17:33):

-(17:54):
+Todd Caponi (17:54):

-In our next segment, we're going to talk about how do you really negotiate successfully?
-And how your emotions impact negotiations and what do you do when you're in a negotiation and it's not going the way you want?
-We'll lead right back.
-Negotiation can be such a powerful tool in your finances and in your life because it helps to resolve conflicts, to maximize the value you're seeking and critically, to build relationships.
-So Todd, why do most people, and I'm going to include myself in this, I am a negotiation weenie sometimes not on everything now that I think about it.
-But in things like buying a car, I am intimidated by that process.
-Why do most people think negotiation is so difficult?
-And how do we get better at it?
+Negotiation can be such a powerful tool in your finances and in your life because it helps to resolve conflicts to maximize the value you're seeking and critically to build relationships.
+Todd, why do most people, and I'm going to include myself in this, I am a negotiation weenie sometimes, not on everything now that I think about it, but in things like buying a car, I am intimidated by that process.
+Why do most people think negotiation is so difficult and how do we get better at it?

 Todd Caponi (18:50):